amzn/style-dictionary/docs/architecture.md

 Style Dictionary now traverses over the whole token object and looks for design tokens.
 It does this by looking for anything with a `value` key.
 When it comes across a design token, it then performs all the [transforms](transforms.md) defined in your [config](config.md) in order.

+Value transforms, transforms that modify a token's value, are skipped if the token references another token.
+Starting in 3.0, you can define a [transitive transform](transforms.md#transitive-transforms) that will transform a value that references another token after that reference has been resolved.

 ## 4b.
 Resolve aliases / references to other values

 After all the tokens have been transformed, it then does another pass over the token object looking for aliases, which look like `"{size.font.base.value}"`.
 When it finds these, it then replaces the reference with the transformed value.
-As we have a single complete token object, aliases can be in any token file and still work.
+Because Style Dictionary merges all token files into a single object, aliases can be in any token file and still work.

 ## 4c.
 Format the tokens into files